 All schemes to enhance global liquidity require a higher level of fiscal support and coordination from the international community.
 Loans to troubled sovereigns or financial institutions imply a credit risk that ultimately must be lodged somewhere.
 Expanded international lending facilities, including an expanded International Monetary Fund, require an expanded level of fiscal backup.
 The same point obviously applies to the European framework for managing internal sovereign debt problems, including proposals for a jointly guaranteed euro zone sovereign bond.
-Even attainment of a significant role for the Special Drawing Rights depends upon enhanced fiscal resources and burden sharing at the international level.
+Even attainment of a significant role for the Special Drawing Right depends upon enhanced fiscal resources and burden sharing at the international level.

-Keywords: International liquidity; Sovereign debt; Euro zone crisis; Fiscal union; International Monetary Fund; Special Drawing RightsJEL Classification: F33, F34, F36, H87
+Keywords: International liquidity; Sovereign debt; Euro zone crisis; Fiscal union; International Monetary Fund; Special Drawing Rights

+JEL Classification: F33, F34, F36, H87

-Professor, University of California at Berkeley (E-mail: obstfeld@econ.berkeley.edu)
+University of California, Berkeley (E-mail: obstfeld@econ.berkeley.edu)

 This paper was prepared for the 2011 International Conference, "Real and Financial Linkage and Monetary Policy," held by the Institute for Monetary and Economic Studies, Bank of Japan in Tokyo on June 1-2, 2011.
-Views expressed in this paper are those of the author and do not necessarily reflect the official views of the Bank of Japan.